pdj102/bankingExample/README.md

  The Next supports two bank sizes.
  The classic 16K bank scheme and the Next specific 8K bank scheme.
- In the Next scheme each 16k bank is subdivided into two 8k banks.
+ In the Next scheme each classic 16k bank is subdivided into two 8k banks.

  The ZX Spectrum z80 processor can only address 64k.